 In 2016, the Farm Service Agency approved a CREP for the UCFRB.
-This FSA program requires matching state funding of 25% for the implementation of various conservation practices on private land.
-In 2018, \$500,000 from the Terrestrial allocation is budgeted to provide the required match for the implementation of CREP projects.
-These CREP projects are limited to all private lands within the UCFRB, including Aquatic and Terrestrial Priority 1, 2, 3, and 4 areas.
-The State estimates the FAS match to the \$500,000 State funding will be approximately \$10 million initially.
+This Farm Service Agency program requires matching state funding of 25% for the implementation of various conservation practices on all private land within the UCFRB.
+In 2018, \$500,000 from the Terrestrial allocation is budgeted to provide matching funds for the implementation of CREP projects in Priority 3 and 4 areas identified in the 2011 Terrestrial Prioritization Plan and areas outside of these priority areas.
+Within Priority 1 and 2 areas aquatic and terrestrial funding will be used as matching funds on projects described in these Restoration Plans.
+The State estimates the Farm Service Agency match to the State funding will be approximately \$10 million initially.
+The CREP provides payment to landowners for their participation in the implementation of conservation practices.
+Farm Service Agency is the lead agency in implementation of this program.
+NRDP will continue to focus on development of projects consistent with the Restoration Plans and highlight the opportunities for CREP funding as an additional incentive to land-owners.